E-Commerce Consumer Protections in Bahrain

 • You made an online purchase and the product was not delivered or does not match the description.

-• You were charged more than the displayed price or hit with unexpected fees during checkout.
+• You were charged more than the listed price or hit with undisclosed fees during checkout.

 • You want to cancel an online order within the cooling-off period.

-• Screenshot the product listing, price, and terms before completing the purchase.
+• Screenshot the product listing, price, and terms before completing the purchase — this is your evidence if something goes wrong.

 • Contact the seller in writing to request cancellation, refund, or replacement.

-• If the seller does not respond, file a complaint with the MoITT (call 17007).
+• If the seller does not respond within a reasonable time, call 17574999 to file a complaint with the MOIC.

-• For payment fraud, contact your bank immediately to dispute the charge and report to the CBB if needed.
+• For payment fraud or unauthorized charges, contact your bank immediately to dispute the charge — the CBB requires banks to have a chargeback process.

 What should you NOT do?

-• Do not buy from websites with no contact information — legitimate businesses display their details.
+• Do not buy from websites with no contact information or commercial registration — legitimate Bahrain businesses must display their CR number.

-• Do not share your bank card PIN or OTP with the seller — legitimate merchants never ask for these.
+• Do not share your bank card PIN or OTP with the seller — legitimate merchants never ask for these directly.

-• Do not wait too long to dispute — banks have time limits for chargeback requests.
+• Do not wait too long to dispute charges — banks have time limits for chargebacks, typically 60-120 days.

 You came here to know your rights — help someone else know theirs.